dswelbor/adventofcode2019/README.rst

     list of permutations based on additional criteria, and return a count of valid permutation candidates for both sets of requirements.

+* Day Four solution
+    re-using the IntCode class from Day Two.
+IntCode was refactored to use more dynamic dispatch for handling int codes and opp code parameters, adding new functionality while supporting prior prior requirements.

 Credits
 -------